 Is this not the fast that I have chosen: To LOOSE the bonds of wickedness, to UNDO the heavy burdens, to let the oppressed go FREE, and that you BREAK every yoke?
 Is it not to SHARE your bread with the hungry, and that you BRING to your house the poor who are cast out; When you see the naked, that you CLOTHE him, and BE AVAILABLE to your own people?”

+We are in Lent at the moment and one of the spiritual habits most associated with Lent has been fasting.
 I think I have always regarded FASTING as essentially passive, it means stopping eating certain things, refraining from doing certain activities.

-I have been fundamentally challenged in my thinking about fasting by these words from Isaiah 58 where the Lord redefines fasting as not being passive but active, active rather than apathetic to the injustice and need we encounter individually and collectively as God’s people.
+However recently I have been fundamentally challenged in my thinking about fasting by these words from Isaiah 58 where the Lord redefines fasting as not being passive but active, active rather than apathetic to the injustice and need we encounter individually and collectively as God’s people.

 Just look at the verbs in these verses and the situations described I am pretty sure that all of us over the 40 days of Lent will encounter people we need to be available to, people we could invite into our homes for meals, people in need of warm winter clothing, oppressed people we could speak up for in some way.